Lynn UniversityLynn Library

 • Use "v." between parties' names, for example, Brown v.
 Board of Education

-• Source of the case (cases are printed in volumes called a "Reporter" or "Case Reporter"):
+• Source of the case or "citation" of the case (cases are printed in volumes called a "Reporter" or "Case Reporter").

-• Court level and location (District Court, Circuit Court, State Court; abbreviated, see the examples below and the U.S. Court abbreviations list).
+• Court level and location (District Court, Circuit Court, or State Court; abbreviated; see the examples below and the U.S. Court abbreviations list).

 • The year of the decision